MooglyGuy/unsp/README.md

 ### VTech V.Smile

 The V.Smile supports two controllers which communicate bidirectionally with the main console through a wired connection to the serial UART.
 They likely have an on-board microcontroller to manage communications, which is as yet unidentified and undumped.
 The controllers are accessed through GPIO port C. The console can reset the controllers and indicate that it is ready to receive data, as well as transmit data to the controllers.
 The controllers have one joystick, 8 buttons, and 4 LEDs, the latter of which can be set via commands sent from the console.
-The joystick can indicate 5 positions per direction, for a total of 11 positions per-axis.
+The joystick can indicate 5 positions per direction, for a total of 11 positions per axis.

 Along with other data, the console periodically transmits one of 16 possible values as a check byte to the controller, which transmits back a transform of the most recent two check bytes.
 The transform is as follows, as documented by Rebecca G. Bettencourt:

-Response = ((A + B + 0xF) & 0xF) ^ 0xB5
+*Response* = ((*A* + *B* + 0xF) & 0xF) ^ 0xB5

 In the event that two bytes have not yet been transmitted, a value of 0 is used for A.

 Notably, the console has a built-in test mode which can be invoked by having both the On and Off switches set simultaneously on power-up.
 The test mode will perform a checksum of two different memory ranges, show the current power level as read by the ADC, and show an outline of the controller as well as the state of the buttons and joystick.

+(Can you please attach a screenshot or video of the test mode?)

 Currently, the major stumbling block to the system being marked working in MAME is that a number of games fail to boot entirely, showing nothing but a black screen.